etidbury/symfony-redux-boilerplate/README.md

 Credits
 =======

-This framework is an refined version of [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) which is heavily inspired by the great [React on Rails](https://github.com/shakacode/react_on_rails#), and also makes use its JavaScript package.
+This framework is a refined version of [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) which is heavily inspired by the great [React on Rails](https://github.com/shakacode/react_on_rails#), and also makes use its JavaScript package.